 “The data clearly indicates a shift to one-way ticketing.
 The percentage of one-way tickets (vs. roundtrip) has grown by almost 45 percent from 29 percent in 2014 to 42 percent so far in 2017.”

-After my travels in Europe I returned to Canada in December for the Christmas holidays and focused on building new products for my core business; Themely, a small WordPress theme development company.
+After my travels in Europe I returned to Canada in December for the Christmas holidays and focused on building new products for my core business, a small WordPress theme development company.

-I don’t remember how but sometime in late December I came across an interesting online community for tech-entrepreneurs called Indie Hackers.
-I found the community very helpful and I read many inspiring stories of tech-entrepreneurs building new startups.
+Sometime in late December I came across an interesting online community for tech-entrepreneurs called Indie Hackers.
+The community was very helpful and I read many inspiring stories of tech-entrepreneurs building new startups.

 Inspired & intrigued, the idea to build FlightList began to take shape.
 I didn’t have a name for it at the time, but I knew more or less, how I wanted it to work.